Butterflies of the

 The larvae feed on Prestonia acutifolia

-them highly distasteful to birds.
-Other Ithomiines are also
+highly distasteful to birds.
+Other Ithomiines are also noxious to

-noxious to birds, but obtain the toxic pyrrolizidine alkaloids found
+birds, but obtain the toxic pyrrolizidine alkaloids found in the

-in the adult butterflies are sequestered by the adults from nectar
+adult butterflies are sequestered by the adults from nectar or plant

 harmonia, but they are likely to be

-of the latter is pale green with dark bands around the segments, and
+is pale green with dark bands around the segments, and has two long

 Tithorea harmonia is usually encountered